Riizade/Jormungandr/README.md

 This specifies what attributes a particular entity has, and how to generate them.
 Each key in this object is an attribute that the generated entity will have.
 The list of options that make up the value of each key is a list of values that can fill that attribute.
+The first attribute of an entity is "type", which identifies what type of entity it represents.

 ### Resources ###
 The resources object contains a list of keys that can be referenced in the values of options.